mgmt-sa-tiger-team/sap-hana-workshop/exercises/readme.md

 Having said that, the exercises themselves should take roughly 4-5 hours.
 The accompanying presentation itself adds another hour.

-If your experience is different in schedulung these workshops, please let us know and file an issue.
+If your experience is different in scheduling these workshops, please let us know and file an issue.

+Unless otherwise noted, all lab exercises should be performed in the order documented for consistent experience.

 ## Exercises